LeastAuthority/tahoe-lafs/docs/frontends/CLI.rst

 Node Management
 ===============

 "``tahoe create-node [NODEDIR]``" is the basic make-a-new-node command.
-It creates a new directory and populates it with files that will allow the "``tahoe start``" command to use it later on.
-This command creates nodes that have client functionality (upload/download files), web API services (controlled by the '[node]web.port' configuration), and storage services (unless ``--no-storage`` is specified).
+It creates a new directory and populates it with files that will allow the "``tahoe start``" and related commands to use it later on. `tahoe create-node` creates nodes that have client functionality (upload/download files), web API services (controlled by the '[node]web.port' configuration), and storage services (unless ``--no-storage`` is specified).

 NODEDIR defaults to ``~/.tahoe/`` , and newly-created nodes default to publishing a web server on port 3456 (limited to the loopback interface, at